 6. Apply for admission as a Lawyer – Near the end of articles the student will apply to the respective Law Society to become a lawyer.
 Each jurisdiction has developed its own application procedure which may include signing the rolls, a ceremony and taking the oath.
 A student-at-law should look into the procedure as soon as possible to ensure no delays in the licensing process.

 A Law degree does not automatically entitle the recipient to become a member of a Law Society.
 Anyone who wishes to practice law should be aware that not all applications are accepted by the respective Law Society.
 Therefore, if a prospective student has any concerns it is worthwhile to review the procedure and requirements ahead of time.

 Canadian Centre for Professional Legal Education (CPLED)

 - Saskatchewan: SK: becoming a student-at-law, the CPLED website and an infographic from the Law Society of Saskatchewan on how to become a lawyer in Saskatchewan.

 - Alberta: AB: becoming a student-at-law and the CPLED website.

 - British Columbia: The Law Society of B.C. student page, information on the admission program and information on the Professional Legal Training Course (PLTC).

-- Manitoba: MB: becoming a student-at-law, and the CPLED website.
+- Manitoba: The Law Society of Manitoba – Become a Lawyer and the CPLED website.